richardquillen/nautobot-poc/debian-nautobot-docker-compose.md

 ```
 In environments/local.env, change "NAUTOBOT_CREATE_SUPERUSER=true

+Feel free to play around with local and creds, but don't change too much.
+In creds, you can determine the username/password for the login credential.

 ## Setup local invoke file
+Nautobot's repo conveniently sets up this invoke.yml for you to do all the docker composing behind the scenes.
+Nice.

 ```bash
 cp invoke.example.yml invoke.yml
 ```

 ## Do not require elevation for docker
+Docker doesn't like when you use sudo, at least when I was attempting to compose.
+Use this to avoid that.

 ```bash
 sudo usermod -aG docker $USER